Saudi Arabia considers limiting haj pilgrims amid Covid-19 fears

 Limiting or cancelling haj will further pressure government finances hit by the plunge in oil prices and the pandemic.
 Analysts predict a severe economic contraction this year.

-On Sunday, the kingdom halted international passenger flights and reimposed a curfew in Jeddah, where haj flights land, after a spike in infections in the city.
+The kingdom halted international passenger flights in March, and on Friday it reimposed a curfew in Jeddah, where haj flights land, after a spike in infections in the city.

 In 2019, around 19 million pilgrims attended umrah while haj drew 2.6 million.